justinkirk8/Accidentally_Late/README.md

 Machine learning works best when the sample size between the target class labels (what you are trying to predict) are equal.
 To compensate for this shortcoming, oversampling of the minority class and/or undersampling of the majority class are techniques used exclusively or in combination to achieve the best accuracy results.

 Diagram of model technique[show oversampling/undersampling visual]!!!

-### - Trained and ReTraining
-Using our fixed dataset, a closer look using SMOTE Oversampling was used on a subset to include data from just the state of Florida.
-Florida having warmer weather year round (less temperature variance) than the whole country shows better model performance in predicting "long delays."
-With "temperature" being ranked as the top feature in the Random Forest Classifier, can explain why the results were better

-US versus FL Score Summary, [insert graph here]

 ### Machine Learning Model Conclusion
 Overall, the models did not perform well with the dataset features in predicting "long delay" traffic.
 The minority class was not adequately predicted despite the higher accuracy and classification scores.
 The confusion matrix sheds insight into the inadequacy in regards to predicitng "long delays."